opensource-Brainband/vizard/README.md

 - **packages/src/render/**: Rendering functions for bar chart, line chart, table, etc.
 - **packages/src/parseCSV.ts**: CSV code block parsing function
 - **docs/**: Sample markdown and data

 ---

-## 📖 About

-**vizard** is an open source tool that allows you to easily visualize charts and tables from CSV/DSL data within markdown documents.
-Just enter your data in a code block and it will be automatically rendered as bar charts, line charts, tables, and more.

----

-## ✨ Features

-- **Automatic CSV/DSL Chart Rendering**: Instantly visualize bar charts, line charts, and tables from code blocks in markdown
-- **Live Preview**: See results as you edit markdown in real time
-- **Easy Extensibility**: Easily add custom charts and styles
-- **Quick Start**: Use right away with minimal setup

----